 The National MS Society is pursuing all promising research paths and collaborating worldwide to drive progress in research in progressive MS, for which few therapies exist.

 In progressive stages of MS, there are few or no relapses, and few or no recovery or remission periods when major symptoms improve.
 Some of the burning questions that are being addressed through research include:

 A common question is, “Why aren’t there more treatments for progressive MS?”
 Virtually every therapy approved for relapsing MS has been tested, or is now in testing, in people with progressive forms of the disease.
-Clinical trials involving people with relapsing MS often rely on counting relapses or doing MRI scans to detect immune activity.
-Progression is less easily measured, and usually happens over long periods of time.
-This important difference makes it hard to quickly detect whether a therapy is impacting progression, and thus has made therapy development for progressive MS a challenge.
+Because disease progression is difficult to measure and happens over a long period of time in progressive MS, developing therapies for progressive MS has been a challenge.

-- The Society is funding several clinical trials of nervous system-protecting approaches:
+- The Society is funding several clinical trials to better understand and treat progressive MS:

-- A multicenter trial in the UK is testing whether a repurposed cholesterol-lowering therapy can slow the course of secondary progressive MS, with funding from the Society, the National Institutes for Health Research (UK) and the UK MS Society.
+- A multicenter trial in the UK is testing whether a repurposed cholesterol-lowering therapy can slow the course of secondary progressive MS.

 - Large clinical trials are ongoing in progressive MS, including tests of masitinib and high-dose biotin (MD1003, MedDay Pharmaceuticals SA).